publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch19/m__us_usc_t19_s3105.md

     (d) __Modification and termination authority__

-        The President may modify or terminate any action taken under subsection (a) of this section if, after taking into consideration the factors described in [section 3103(b) of this title][/us/usc/t19/s3103/b], the President determines that changed circumstances warrant such modification or termination.
+        The President may modify or terminate any action taken under subsection (a) if, after taking into consideration the factors described in [section 3103(b) of this title][/us/usc/t19/s3103/b], the President determines that changed circumstances warrant such modification or termination.

     (e) __Report__

-        The President shall promptly inform the appropriate committees of the Congress of any action taken under subsection (a) of this section or of the modification or termination of any such action under subsection (d) of this section.
+        The President shall promptly inform the appropriate committees of the Congress of any action taken under subsection (a) or of the modification or termination of any such action under subsection (d).

 ([Pub.
 L. 100–418, title I, § 1376][/us/pl/100/418/s1376], Aug.
 23, 1988, [102 Stat.
 1220][/us/stat/102/1220].)